koushik-aravalli/koushik-aravalli.github.io/_posts/2020-06-14-github-vscode-error.md

    - Select and Open Personal Access tokens

-   - Notice that it lists all the workstations (devices) that you have used to work or cloned your personal github projects
+   - Notice that it lists all the workstations (devices) that you have used to work or cloned your personal GitHub projects
     ![](/assets/github-pat.jpg)

    - Now, on the top 'Generate new token', give it a name and ***make sure you copy the token hash key***